Sarah Lozanova

 Some electric service providers or state agencies offer incentives and rebates for installing EV chargers.
 For example, the New York State Energy Research and Development Authority's Charge Ready NY program provides rebates for Level 2 chargers at public parking facilities, workplaces and multifamily dwellings.

-For EV ownership to be widely appealing, public charging stations are critical, ideally with fast charging options.
+Public charging stations, ideally with fast charging options, are critical for EV ownership to be widely appealing.
 However, EV professionals have been encountering some charger installation hurdles.
-In particular, obtaining utility easements and interconnection to the electric grid can be challenging.
-As an EV professional, this is an important topic to understand to keep commercial projects on time and on budget.
+In particular, obtaining easements for grid interconnection can be challenging.
+As an EV professional, this is an important topic to understand in order to keep commercial projects on time and on budget.

 What Is A Utility Easement?

-Easements give another party the legal right to access property that is owned by someone else for a specific purpose.
-In some cases, it can impact what the property owner is allowed to do on or near a defined area.
+Easements give another party the legal right to access property owned by someone else for a specific purpose.
+In some cases, they can impact what the property owner is allowed to do on or near a defined area.
 An example of a commercial easement might be allowing trucks to access a driveway to make deliveries.

 Even though they may be on private property, utility companies need to have access to these lines to perform maintenance.
 For example, let’s say an electric utility line is down due to a storm, or a gas line breaks.
 Utility easements allow the crews access the property to fix the issue.